Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Experiments

 \subsection{Endmember Extraction Performance}

-Next, we examined the endmember extraction performance of EEHT on semi-real HSI datasets.
-The datasets were constructed from the Jasper Ridge and Samson HSI datasets.
-We extracted the subimages in the manner described in Section V of \cite{Zhu14}: \begin{itemize} \item Jasper Ridge consists of $100 \times 100$ pixels with $198$ bands and contains $4$ endmembers: Tree, Soil, Water, Road, and \item Samson consists of $95 \times 95$ pixels with $156$ bands and contains $3$ endmembers: Soil, Tree, Water. \end{itemize} The top of Figure 5 in the supplemental material displays the RGB images of them.
+We examined the endmember extraction performance of EEHT using synthetic HSI datasets.
+Experiments were first conducted on LMMs and subsequently on bilinear mixing models (BMMs) to assess the capability of EEHT in the presence of multiple photon interactions.
+BMMs have attracted attention as models for the nonlinear unmixing of hyperspectral images; see, for example,~\cite{Yan18a, Yan18b, Gu22}.
+The datasets were derived from the Jasper Ridge and Samson HSI datasets, and subimages were extracted following the procedure described in Section~V of \cite{Zhu14}: \begin{itemize} \item Jasper Ridge consists of $100 \times 100$ pixels with $198$ bands and contains $4$ endmembers: Tree, Soil, Water, and Road. \item Samson consists of $95 \times 95$ pixels with $156$ bands and contains $3$ endmembers: Soil, Tree, and Water. \end{itemize} Figure \ref{Fig: RGB images of jasper and samson} displays RGB images of these datasets.
+The endmember signatures in these regions, previously identified in \cite{Zhu14}, were used as reference signatures for generating the synthetic datasets.

-The endmember signatures in the regions were already identified in \cite{Zhu14}.
-Using them as reference signatures, we constructed $W, H$ and $V$ as follows.
+First, we evaluated the performance of EEHT on synthetic datasets generated from LMMs.
 Let $A^\real$ be the HSI matrix for a dataset, and $\w^\reference_1, \ldots, \w^\reference_r$ be the reference signature vectors.
-Perform the following procedure: \begin{enumerate}[1:] \item Normalize all columns of $A^\real$ to have unit $L_1$ norm. \item For $i=1, \ldots, r$, find
+The following procedure was applied: \begin{enumerate}[1:] \item Normalize all columns of $A^\real$ to have a unit $L_1$ norm. \item For $i=1, \ldots, r$, find